2qx/grpc-bchrpc-browser/docs_bchrpc/README.md

 <a name="pb.bchrpc"></a>

 ### bchrpc
-Bitcoin Cash remote procedure calls is a protocol for communicating with a bitcoin cash node from some client.
-It is a set of procedure calls, initially developed for bchd node, that can be exposed publicly via the command line options.
+bchrpc contains a set of RPCs that can be exposed publicly via the command line options.
 This service could be authenticated or unauthenticated.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|